 Make use of the right technology

 Jessica Kremer had another great point: Up-to-date technology can help your team keep their skills relevant and impactful, and get their work done more efficiently.
 Give them every opportunity to streamline their work and their communication and make things less manual and time consuming.
 Use technology to the best of your ability to set your team up for success.
+A big part of that is investing in training your teams so they know how to use the systems effectively.

 Build trust by networking